consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 // Data included in checkpoints type CheckpointData struct {
-    // Source subnet of the checkpoint.
+    // The SubnetID of the subnet that is committing the checkpoint.
+    // The `SCA` checks that the right subnet actor is committing
+    //the checkpoint for the source to prevent forged checkpoints.
     Source     address.SubnetID
-    // Proof of the state of the subnet.
-In the
+    // The proof of the state of the subnet that is to be
+    // committed in the parent chain.
+In the reference
-    // reference implementation this is the tipset
+    // implementation of the subnet actor, we just include the
-    // for the epoch in the checkpoint, but this could
+    // tipset for the epoch being committed, but this proof could
-    // be a ZKProof or any other proof chosen by the subnet.
+    // be a snapshot of a test, a ZK Proof, or any other piece of
+    // information that subnets want to anchor in their parent's chain.
     Proof     []byte
-    // Epoch of the checkpoint.
-Determined by the
+    // Epoch of the checkpoint being committed.
-    // subnet's CheckPeriod
+    // The epoch must be a multiple of `CheckPeriod`.
     Epoch     abi.ChainEpoch
     // Cid of the previous checkpoint committed for the subnet.
     PrevCheck cid.Cid
     // Array with the aggregation of all the checkpoints committed
     // from the subnet's children.
     Children  []ChildCheck
-    // Array with cross-message metadata of messages being propagated
+    // Metadata of all the messages being propagated in the checkpoint.
+    // This metadata includes the source, destination
-    // in the current checkpoint.
+    // and `CID` of the messages.
     CrossMsgs []CrossMsgMeta
 }

 // Metadata pointing to the list of messages being
 // propagated in the checkpoint. type CrossMsgMeta struct {
-    // Source of the cross-messages included in
+    // Source of the cross-net messages included in
-    // this metadata packagle
+    // this metadata package
     From    address.SubnetID
-    // Destination of the cross-messages included.
+    // Destination of the cross-net messages included.
     To      address.SubnetID
     // CID of the aggregation of all the messages being
     // propagated.
 This CID is used to uniquely identify